eritbh/eritbh.github.io/userstyles.md

 	</div>
 </div>

+## Un-fuck Amazon

+Gets rid of stupid crap from Amazon, like the "there are things in your cart!" sidebar and various upsells on product pages.
+Has options for hiding lots of different things.

+<a class="button userstyle-install" href="https://raw.githubusercontent.com/eritbh/userstyles/main/un-fuck-amazon.user.css">Install</a>

 ## Discord Custom Fonts

 Lets you set custom body and code fonts for Discord.
 Also undoes dumb `font-weight` shenanigans that Discord sets up on light mode if you're on a standard-density monitor (because most fonts are designed to be readable in black-on-white on normal displays, you incompetent assholes).